 Then gently pull the newspaper pot off the can or pot maker.

 If it doesn’t seem like the bottom is secure, you can always add a little piece of tape at the bottom.
 The pot should be sturdy enough to sit up by itself.

 Fill the pots with seed starting mix.
-Place them in a container or box to hold them.
-Plant your seeds per the package instructions.
+Then place them in a container or box to hold them.
+Then plant your seeds per the package instructions.
 To learn more about how to read a seed packet, take a look at this post.
 Water and patiently wait for your seedlings to emerge.